ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 **70 times faster**, not bad?
 The code is on GitHub: [PlatformCacheBenchmark.cs](https://github.com/ptupitsyn/IgniteNetBenchmarks/blob/bab8535a4a22e7e863a9929f590bbb9a80140fcf/PlatformCacheBenchmark.cs).

- *Disclaimer: your mileage may wary depending on data types, cache entry sizes, and other factors.*

 Now onto the details.
-Normally, Ignite keeps cache data is serialized form in memory regions or on disk, see [Memory Architecture](https://ignite.apache.org/docs/latest/memory-architecture).
+Normally, Ignite keeps cache data in serialized form in memory regions or on disk (see [Memory Architecture](https://ignite.apache.org/docs/latest/memory-architecture)).
 Therefore, even local read operations involve a JNI call, a copy from the memory region to the .NET memory, and a deserialization call.

 [Platform Cache](https://ignite.apache.org/docs/latest/net-specific/net-platform-cache) is an additional layer of caching in the .NET memory which stores cache entries in deserialized form, and avoids any overhead mentioned above.
 It is as fast as `ConcurrentDictionary`.

-Some of the characteristics are:

-* The cache is populated eagerly.
-For every local (primary, backup, or near) cache entry on the given node, an up-to-date platform cache entry exists at all times.
-Therefore, read operations for those entries are guaranteed to hit the platform cache - performance is predictable.
-* As a consequence of the above, cache writes can become slower.
-* The same instance is returned repeatedly (`ReferenceEquals(cache.Get(key), cache.Get(key)) == true`).
-Any modifications to the returned objects should be avoided: Ignite can discard them at any moment.
+Naturally, there are tradeoffs: memory usage is increased, and cache write performance is affected.
+This feature is best suited for read-only or rarely changing data.

 ### Recommended Use Cases